FaithTV/Bookshop/README.txt

 Simple code for my Year 1 group project.
-It is designed to be a bookshop that you can search for books through, although we get incredibly minimal marks for implementation.
+It is designed to be a bookshop that you can search for books through, although we get incredibly minimal marks for implementation, and as such it will be beyond simple and very inefficient.